inkstitch/inkstitch/_pages/en/upcoming.md

 ### General

-* Request permission to update if inkstitch svg version is not specified in the svg file [#3228](https://github.com/inkstitch/inkstitch/pull/3228)
+* Request permission to update if inkstitch svg version is not specified in the svg file. [#3228](https://github.com/inkstitch/inkstitch/pull/3228)
 * Adapt paths of clipped groups to clip [#3261](https://github.com/inkstitch/inkstitch/pull/3261)
 * Add icons and descriptions for extension gallery [#3287](https://github.com/inkstitch/inkstitch/pull/3287)